chriscdn/RHManagedObject/README.md

 	[Employee commit];

 Notice that none of the examples require use of an `NSManagedObjectContext` instance.
 That's handled for you within the library.
-Of course, a method is available to fetch the context for the current thread if required:
+Of course, a method is available to fetch the context for the current thread if you need it:

 	NSManagedObjectContext *moc = [Employee managedObjectContextForCurrentThreadWithError:&error];